What will customs look like after Brexit?

 Other potential outcomes

-There are a number of outcomes not covered here (e.g. a second referendum on EU membership being held in the UK), but at this stage we believe that these other possibilities are too unlikely to merit serious consideration.
+There are a number of outcomes not covered here, but at this stage we believe that any other possibilities are too unlikely to merit serious consideration.
 We’ll update our Brexit Customs predictions as more facts emerge.
 If you have any specific questions, you can reach out to our dedicated Brexit Team or take a look at our news section for the latest updates.

 How Baku GLS are preparing